 PAHO: The Caribbean Is Made Up of Too Many Fat People … And of All The Places In The Region … The Territory Has Some of the Fattest People!

 WASHINGTON — Maybe we’ll have the change the name of the territory to “East Samoa.”

-That’s because Virgin Islands the fattest people in the Caribbean per capita than any other country or territory in the region.
+That’s because Virgin Islands has more of the fattest people in the Caribbean per capita than any other country or territory in the region.